 What Background Is Preferable?

 The typical background of a software engineer includes a college degree in a software engineering program or computer science degree.
 However, other forms of education are becoming more commonplace, and big tech companies such as Microsoft are moving toward removing traditional degrees as a requirement for hiring.
-Instead, more and more aspiring software engineers are attending online coding bootcamps that aim to produce job-ready graduates.
+Instead, more and more aspiring software engineers are attending online a leading coding bootcamp that aims to produce job-ready graduates.
 These bootcamps take much less time than a college degree and are far more affordable, leading to the industry growing from 2,178 graduates in 2013 to 24,975 graduates in 2020.

 Where Should You Start?